Academics

 Secondary Curriculum & Program Overview

 Extra-curricular athletics -- soccer, basketball, baseball, and track & field -- provide students with opportunities to balance their academic endeavor with wholesome physical activity.
-Chorus and instrumental ensemble encourage students to cultivate their musical talents.
-Other activities, such as service club, yearbook, teacher's aide and website management, also provide for the development of skills and interests at the secondary level.
+Chorus, handbells and orchestra encourage students to cultivate their musical talents.
+Other activities, such as yearbook, newspaper, and other clubs also enable students to develop skills at the secondary level.

 Results